 How is Sorbabes different from ice cream, and what makes it lower in fat?

 The key difference between sorbet and ice cream is that sorbets do not contain dairy.
 Ice cream begins with a dairy (cream) base, while Sorbabes begins with water and mixes in fruit or nut butters for its base.
 In Sorbabes nut flavored sorbet products, the fat comes from nuts, as opposed to dairy in ice cream.

 Dairy-free frozen desserts use a dairy alternative such as coconut milk, soy milk or almond milk as their “base”.
 Sorbabes uses only water and whole food ingredients, such as fruit or nut butters, to keep the flavors pure and as true to nature as possible.
 This yields a rich and creamy consistency.
 Sorbabes takes it a step further and mixes in gourmet toppings such as dark chocolate chunks or salted caramel swirl.

 What is Sorbet?

-Sorbet can be defined as a water-based frozen dessert, traditionally made with fruit or juice.
-Sherbert is often confused with Sorbet, however Sherbert is made with milk.
+Sorbet is defined as a water-based frozen dessert, traditionally made with fruit or juice.
+Sherbet is often confused with sorbet, however sherbet is made with milk.